Italian bonds react little to hawkish counter-proposal to recovery fund

 But Italian and southern European bond yields - which tumbled after the announcement of the Franco-German proposal on Monday - showed little reaction.

-"This suggests that markets remain focussed on Merkel's u-turn regarding grants (instead of loans) and hopes that this marks the starting point towards proper joint issuance," Commerzbank analysts told clients.

-Safe-haven German 10-year yields were unchanged at -0.46% DE10YT=RR after rising 6 basis points this week.
+Safe-haven German 10-year yields fell 1 basis point to -0.47% DE10YT=RR but are up 6 basis points this week.

-Elsewhere, focus will be on the primary market.
-Germany is scheduled to raise 4 billion euros via a re-opening of a 10-year bond.
-France is scheduled to issue up to 11.25 billion euros of three-year, six-year and inflation-linked bonds.
+Elsewhere Germany raised 4 billion euros via a re-opening of a 10-year bond, while France issued 11.24 billion euros of three-year, six-year and inflation-linked bonds.

-Analysts will also be watching the allotment of the European Central Bank's first PELTRO - its emergency loan scheme announced last month as part of its efforts to cope with the coronavirus pandemic - although a relatively small take-up is expected.
+Focus was also on the allotment of the European Central Bank's first PELTRO - its emergency loan scheme announced last month as part of its efforts to cope with the coronavirus pandemic, where 851 million euros were allotted, even less than the small take-up analysts expected.

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))